 Moving forward, expect digital platforms to curate user experiences tailor-fit to different regions.
 In 2022 and beyond, apps should allow consumers to personalize their notifications, dashboards, and the content that appeals to them.

-For instance, different regions have different preferences when it comes to payment methods, adding to cart, checkout processes, and more.
+For instance, different regions have different preferences when it comes to payment methods, adding to carts, checkout processes, and more.
 In the states, for example, users prefer typing in their emails as their preferred login method.
 In Asian countries, however, users are more accustomed to keying in their phone numbers.

 No-code tools are expected to become even bigger in the coming years.
 As the demand for new software keeps getting higher, it shouldn’t come as a surprise why more and more professionals are maximizing the no-code revolution to create digital products and bridge gaps.